-- 1. Applications should be made using the Diploma Validation Application Form.
+- Applications should be made using the Diploma Validation Application Form.
+This can be found on the COSCA website under Validation/Diploma.
 An electronic copy of complete applications for diploma validation must be submitted by email to Jenny Bell, Development Officer (Individuals/Courses): jenny@cosca.org.uk Please note that the minimum font size used in your application is 12. - 2.
 Applications need to be submitted by April 30th, August 30th and December 30th at the latest to be reviewed at the next corresponding Course Validation Panel meeting.
-The dates of Panel meetings are available from the COSCA website: www.cosca.org. - 3.
-The current payment structure for diploma validation is shown on the COSCA website: www.cosca.org.uk. - 4.
+The dates of Panel meetings are available from the COSCA website under 'Validation'. - 3.
+The current payment structure for diploma validation is shown on the COSCA website under 'About Us'. - 4.
 The Course Validation Panel of COSCA will consider the written application and assess the suitability of the course for COSCA Diploma Validation.
-The Panel has 3 options: - > To award Initial Validation - To award Conditional Initial Validation, during which additional information or action will be required before Initial Validation can be awarded - Not to award Initial or Conditional Initial Validation a complete resubmission will be required. - 5.
-If the Panel considers that the application demonstrates that the course is eligible for Initial Validation, the application will proceed to Assessment and the Panel will appoint a COSCA Assessor(s) (CA) to observe the course and prepare a report on how the course meets the criteria in practice. - 6.
-Alternatively, Conditional Initial Validation can be awarded where specific requirement(s) are still outstanding, prior to awarding Initial Validation. - 7.
+The Panel has 3 options:

+> To award Initial Validation

+- To award Conditional Initial Validation, during which additional information or action will be required before Initial Validation can be awarded - Not to award Initial or Conditional Initial Validation a complete resubmission will be required. - 5.
+If the Panel considers that the application demonstrates that the course is eligible for Initial Validation, the application will proceed to Assessment and the Panel will appoint a COSCA Assessor(s) (CA) to observe the course and prepare at least three reports on how the course meets the criteria in practice; an initial assessment report, interim report and third and final assessment report.

+- 6. Alternatively, Conditional Initial Validation can be awarded where specific requirement(s) are still outstanding, prior to awarding Initial Validation. - 7.
 If the Panel considers that the course is not eligible for Initial or Conditional Initial Validation, the application will proceed no further. - 8.
 The applicant will be advised of the Panel's decision in writing by the Chief Executive within a reasonable time frame.